PowerShell/PowerShell/docs/building/windows-core.md

 ### Visual Studio

-You will need to install an edition of Visual Studio 2015 (Community, Enterprise, or Professional) with the optional feature 'Common Tools for Visual C++' installed.
-The free Community edition of Visual Studio 2015 can be downloaded [here](https://www.visualstudio.com/visual-studio-community-vs/).
+This repository requires at least Visual Studio 2019 16.6 Preview 2.
+The free Community edition of Visual Studio can be downloaded from [Microsoft](https://visualstudio.microsoft.com/downloads/).

 ### Visual Studio Code